Yihsuansun/Udemy-LazyProgrammersCourse-Practice/README.md

 All folders belonging to a course can be found on his [webpage](https://deeplearningcourses.com/)

 ## References and Citations
-Lazyprogrammers website, repository and twitter handle can be found as follows:
+Lazyprogrammers's website can be found as follow:

 [Website](https://lazyprogrammer.me/)